How Content Organization Can Strengthen The Customer Experience

 Content chaos creates confusing, fragmented, and inconsistent customer experiences.
 Content that’s off-strategy, off-brand, undiscoverable, or irrelevant will damage your business and hand your competitors an easy advantage.
 That’s a cost your organization can’t afford to bear.

 Successfully creating, publishing, and managing great content is a boon for any business.
 But content chaos can undermine that, so you need to tackle it head on.
 Consider changing how you think about content governance.
-Active Content Governance — a systematic approach to managing your content strategy — has emerged as a discipline in response to the chaos created by huge demand and increasing digitization.
+Content governance is a systematic approach to managing your content strategy — has emerged as a discipline in response to the chaos created by huge demand and increasing digitization.
 It may be the solution your business needs.

-To learn more about eliminating chaotic content and implementing Active Content Governance, download the Enterprise Content Governance Playbook here.
+To learn more about eliminating chaotic content and implementing content governance download the Enterprise Content Governance Playbook here.